-Have you ever found yourself reviewing at the balance on your credit card statement and wondering how in the world it could be that high.
-Carrying balances on credit cards may not be as popular in Switzerland as it is in some other countries, but that doesn’t prevent around 8% of Swiss households from carrying credit card debt.
+Have you ever found yourself reviewing the balance on your credit card statement and wondering how in the world it could be that high?
+Carrying balances on credit cards may not be as popular in Switzerland as in some other countries, but that doesn’t prevent around 8% of Swiss households from carrying credit card debt.

 This moneyland.ch article provides useful insight into the credit terms and conditions applicable to Swiss credit cards.

 1. Interest rates

 The interest rate charged is the primary factor in determining the cost of carrying a credit card balance.
 Rates advertised by Swiss credit card issuers are effective annual interest rates which show you exactly how much you will pay for outstanding balances if you held them over the course of a year.
 As a general rule, no interest is charged on unpaid interest charges (interest charges are not compounded).
 The interest rates of Swiss credit cards are shown under “Carrying balances” on the information pages corresponding to cards listed in the moneyland.ch credit card comparison.
 It is worth noting that PostFinance credit cards have consistently had some of the lowest interest rates available with Swiss credit cards.